-Due to the unique nature of our accommodation in Israel, all rooms will be shared — rooms in Eilat and Tel Aviv will feature shared king sized beds, and the sukkah tents in the desert will be shared amongst our private group.
+Due to the unique nature of our accommodation in Israel, all rooms will be shared — rooms in Eilat and Tel Aviv will feature shared king or queen sized beds, and the sukkah tents in the desert will be shared amongst our private group.
 Of course you can room with a friend but if you’re traveling solo, fear not, so are most of our Wander Women guests!
 We’ll do our best to pair you with someone we think you’ll click with based on your intake forms — and we’ll all be besties by the end anyway.
 Rooms vary slightly by layout and view and will be assigned based on booking order.

-Every day, two meals will be included; breakfast and either lunch or dinner.
+Every day, two meals will be included; typically breakfast and either lunch or dinner.
 Israeli cuisine is beloved worldwide, not only for being delicious but healthy and balanced.
 We’ll eat well and feel great — and yes, there will be plenty of hummus along the way.
 For the non-included meal of the day, we’ll bring you to a favorite spot where you can order at your own expense, or branch off and do your own thing.

 Travel With Us